Saving for College: Understanding 529 Plans and Benefits

 Limited Control Over Investment Options

-For most 529 plans, investors have minimal control over their investment selections since they're usually supplied through state-sponsored programs with pre-chosen portfolios.
-This limitation means some investors might struggle to align their personal risk tolerance and investment preferences with available choices.
-To avoid this issue, consider researching different state-sponsored plans, as each offers varying degrees of flexibility regarding investment options.
+For most 529 plans, investors have minimal control over their investment selections.
+This means some investors might struggle to align their personal risk tolerance with available choices.
+To find a good fit, look into different state-sponsored plans.

 Taxes and Penalties If Beneficiary Doesn't Attend College